 - Rick is in a different industry than me so his follow up plan will be different

-There’s the problem; Let’s turn our focus to the solution:
+Now that we know the problem, let’s shift our focus to the solution:

 - Have a library of premium content you can use to provide value in your follow up emails.

 I use the 1-2-3 Method that I learned a while back for following through (this method applies after you’ve given a proposal or presentation).
-You can read about it in depth here, but the basics are this:
+Here are the basics: